Sinus Pressure and Excess Mucus:

 - Air dryness

-Sinus Pressure Relief Treatment
+Sinus Pressure Symptoms Relief

-Do you smoke?
-If you do then do yourself and others a big favor by quitting.
 There is plenty of help available in the internet, from the government, non-profit organizations, etc. We all know there is a host of potential health problems associated with smoking: lung and throat cancer, emphysema, premature death.
-These are not small illnesses; especially if you have to have a tube placed in your trachea after surgery to be able to breathe.
-Give it some serious thought and act.
-Would you?
+These are not small illnesses;

-What You Can Do:
+What I would Do:

 - Reduce significantly or avoid histamine and mucus producing foods